How to Train for a Marathon on 4 Days Per Week: The Complete Guide

 The easy run must stay easy

+In a compressed plan, the easy run is not a place to sneak in more intensity.
 The tempo run and long run already provide the hard work.
 The easy run supports the system by adding frequency and blood flow without demanding much recovery.

 Sleep matters more, not less